 If your body is moving and your breathing changes, it counts.

-What “Elevated Heart Rate” Really MeansWhy This Zone Matters
+What “Elevated Heart Rate” Really Means, and It Matters.

-Most Parkinson’s exercise studies showing real benefit land squarely in the “talk but not sing” range—sometimes pushing slightly harder for short periods.
+Most Parkinson’s exercise research showing real benefit lands in the “talk, but can’t sing” breathing range.

 This is the zone where: